pt-br/relay-mutation-guide/README.md

 npm install
 ```

-Don't worry about the code for now, just start the server by running.
+Don't worry about the code for now, just start the server by running:

 ```
 npm start